Analytical response functions for a compressible thin fluid layer with odd viscosity: Introduction

 \section{Introduction}

 Chiral active matter, ranging from driven spinner collectives~\cite{soni2019odd, yang2021topologically, zhao2021, lopez2022chirality, mecke2023simultaneous, shen2023collective, mecke2024chiral, katuri2024control, zhou2025experimental} to active bacterial suspensions~\cite{beppu2021edge, li2024robust}, naturally breaks time-reversal and parity symmetries~\cite{shankar2022topological}.
 In these non-equilibrium states, systems can exhibit a novel transport coefficient known as odd or Hall viscosity~\cite{avron1998}.
 This is a non-dissipative, antisymmetric contribution to the fluid viscosity tensor that drives flows transverse to the velocity gradient~\cite{banerjee2017, liebchen2022chiral, hosaka2022nonequilibrium, fruchart2023odd, mecke2024emergent, sone2026hermitian}.
 In quasi-two-dimensional (2D) setups, such behavior clearly emerges under compressibility conditions and leads to a variety of remarkable transport phenomena, such as topological waves at fluid boundaries~\cite{souslov2019topological}, and nonreciprocal and transverse hydrodynamic responses~\cite{hosaka2021nonreciprocal, hosaka2023pair, lier2023lift, mecke2023simultaneous}.
-Consequently, the linear relation between hydrodynamic forces and the resulting velocities is no longer constrained by classical Onsager reciprocity~\cite{markovich2024nonreciprocity} or the Lorentz reciprocal theorem in low-Reynolds-number fluid dynamics~\cite{fruchart2023odd, hosaka2023lorentz}.
+Consequently, the linear relation between hydrodynamic forces and the resulting velocities is no longer constrained by classical Onsager reciprocity~\cite{onsager1931reciprocal}, which is expressed as the Lorentz reciprocal theorem in low-Reynolds-number fluid dynamics~\cite{fruchart2023odd, hosaka2023lorentz}.
+It is important to note, however, that while standard reciprocity is broken in the presence of odd viscosity, the transport remains subject to the generalized constraints of the Onsager-Casimir relations~\cite{onsager1931reciprocal2, casimir1945onsager}, which have been reported commonly in systems with odd viscosity~\cite{fruchart2023odd}.